The Assassination Of The Emperor Commodus (The Play)

 COMMODUS.

-If that is the case, then let my dastardly foes be wary of my supreme wrath.
+If that be so, then let my dastardly foes be wary of my supreme wrath.

 ECLECTUS.